oslokommune/okdata-pipeline/doc/validators/csv.md

 # validators.csv

-AWS Lambda handler for validating CSV against a JSON schema.
+Pipeline component for validating CSV against a JSON schema.

 First the function will try to parse the CSV using the JSON schema by trying to convert string values to numbers/booleans/etc. If this is successful, the